Kevin-Valenzuela/Kevin-Valenzuela.github.io/_teaching/2018-spring-teaching-1.md

 location: "Tijuana, MEX"
 ---

-Developed and explained course material such as limits and derivates problems, and practical cases.
+● Developed and explained course material to 40 students, such as limits, derivates problems, and practical cases.
+● Schedule and guided Q&A classes 2 times a week
+● Assisted in grading homework, tests, and quizzes